Skip Navigation

 After Depositing

-Once you submit your dataset, your submission will be queued for review by a curator.
+Once you submit your dataset, your deposit will be queued for review by a curator.
 The length of time required to complete the curation process will depend on a number of factors, including the size of the submission, the organization of the content and the completeness of the metadata and documentation.
 You can expect to be contacted by a curator within 2 business days.
-When your submission has been approved, you will receive a confirmation email, your DOI will be registered, and your dataset will be queued for preservation processing.
+When your dataset has been approved for publication, you will receive a confirmation email, your DOI will be registered, and selected datasets may undergo additional processing for long-term preservation.

 Curation